-Item Numbers 1.
+Item Numbers 1.a. - 1.c.
 Your Full Legal Name.
 Provide your full legal name as shown on your birth certificate or legal change of name document in the spaces provided.

-Item Numbers 2.
+Item Numbers 2.a. - 4.c.
 Other Names Used.
 Provide all other names you have ever used, including aliases, maiden name, and nicknames.
-If you need extra space to complete this section, use the space provided in Part 8.
+If you need extra space to complete this section, use the space provided in Part 6.
 Additional Information.
-Submit evidence of any other names you have ever used, for example, a birth certificate, marriage certificate, divorce documents, government ID, or passport identity page.

-Item Numbers 3. - 4.
-Your U.S. Mailing Address or Safe Mailing Address.
+Item Numbers 5.a. - 5.f.
+Your U.S. Mailing Address.
 You must provide a valid mailing address in the United States.
 You may list a valid U.S. residence, APO, or commercial address.
 You may also list a U.S. Post Office address (PO Box) if that is how you receive your mail.
 If your mail is sent to someone other than yourself, please include an "In Care Of Name" as part of your mailing address.
 If your U.S. mailing address is in a U.S. territory and it contains an urbanization name, list the urbanization name in the "In Care Of Name" space provided.
 We will send your EAD to this address.
-Do not use your attorney's or other legal representative's address unless you want your EAD sent to their address.
+Do not use the attorney's or other legal representative's address.

-NOTE: If you have a pending or approved petition or application based on the Violence Against Women Act (VAWA), as a human trafficking victim (T nonimmigrant), or as a victim of a qualifying crime (U nonimmigrant) and you do not feel safe receiving mail about this application at your home address, provide a safe mailing address in Part 2., Item Number 3., and select the box in Item Number 4.
-Only select "Yes" in Item Number 4. if this section is applicable to you, otherwise select "No." The safe mailing address may be a post office box; the address of a friend, your attorney, or a community-based organization that is helping you; or any other address where you can safely and promptly receive mail.
-If you have an attorney or accredited representative, you may also direct USCIS to send your correspondence and EAD to your attorney's business address by selecting the applicable items on Form G-28, Notice of Entry of Appearance as Attorney or Accredited Representative, Part 4.
-If your safe mailing address is not the same as the address where you currently reside, provide your U.S. physical address in Item Number 6.
+NOTE: If you have a pending or approved Form I-360 VAWA self-petition, Form I-914, Application for T Nonimmigrant Status, or Form I-918, Petition for U Nonimmigrant Status, and do not feel safe receiving correspondence regarding this application at your residential address, provide a safe mailing address.
+You may provide a post office box (PO Box) or the address of a friend, your attorney, a community-based organization that is helping you, or any other address where you can safely and punctually receive mail.
+If an alternate or safe mailing address is not provided, USCIS may use the address of your attorney or preparer, if any.
+If your safe mailing address is not the same as the address where you currently reside, provide your U.S. physical address in Item Numbers 6.a. - 6.e.

-Item Numbers 5. - 6.
+Item Numbers 7.a. - 7.e.
 U.S. Physical Address.
 Type or print your physical address in the spaces provided.

-Item Number 7.
-Alien Registration Number (A-Number).
+Item Number 8.
+Alien Registration Number (A-Number) (if any).
 An Alien Registration Number, otherwise known as an "A-Number," is typically issued to people who apply for, or are granted, certain immigration benefits.
-In addition to USCIS, ICE, U.S. Customs and Border Protection (CBP), EOIR, and DOS may also issue an A-Number to certain foreign nationals.
+In addition to USCIS; ICE, U.S. Customs and Border Protection (CBP), EOIR, and the DOS may also issue an A-Number to certain foreign nationals.
 If you were issued an A-Number, type or print it in the spaces provided.
 If you are renewing your EAD, this number may be listed as the USCIS Number on the front of the card.
 If you have more than one A-Number, use the space provided in Part 6.
 Additional Information to provide the information.
+If you do not have an A-Number or if you cannot remember it, leave this space blank.